-Sridevi’s mortal remains arrive in Mumbai, funeral to be held tomorrow
+Sridevi’s mortal remains arrive in Mumbai, funeral today

 Mumbai: Sridevi, who breathed her last on Sunday morning in Dubai after attending her nephew Mohit Marwah’s wedding there, has arrived in Mumbai, three days after she died in her hotel suite in Dubai.
 This happened after authorities issued the final clearance letter on Tuesday afternoon.

-The mortal remains were expected to reach by 10:30 pm at Mumbai airport, and Anil Kapoor was spotted at the Mumbai airport some time back.
+The mortal remains were expected to reach by 10:30 pm at Mumbai airport previously, but it is already here.
+Her brother-in-law Anil Kapoor was spotted at the Mumbai airport some time back.
 He will bring Sridevi's mortals along with Boney Kapoor, Arjun Kapoor and Sanjay Kapoor, as per news agency ANI.

 #Sridevi's mortal remains brought to Mumbai from Dubai, funeral to take place tomorrow pic.twitter.com/L9T5aB42LH— ANI (@ANI) February 27, 2018